{{ summaryHeading }}

 How to Use This Tool:

-3. Adjust Hydration, Salt, Oil or fat, and Sugar or malt as baker's percentages of flour weight.
+3. Adjust Hydration, Salt, Oil or fat, and Sugar or malt.
+These are baker's percentages, so each one is calculated from flour weight.

-4. Choose a Fermentation plan.
-If you select Custom schedule and yeast percentage, fill in room bulk, cold ferment, final room proof, and instant-yeast reference percentage.
+4. Select Fermentation plan.
+For Custom schedule and yeast percentage, enter room bulk, cold ferment, final room proof, and the instant-yeast reference you want to use.

-5. Select Yeast type and enter Room temperature.
-The yeast estimate changes for instant, active dry, or fresh yeast and for warmer or cooler rooms.
+5. Pick Yeast type and set Room temperature.
+The yeast weight changes for instant, active dry, or fresh yeast and for warmer or cooler room proofing.

-6. Open Advanced to add extra test balls, a mixing-loss reserve, or a display precision that matches your scale.
+6. Open Advanced when you need extra test balls, a scrape reserve, or a different ingredient display precision for your scale.

 Interpreting Results: